The Best City Cars Under £5k in 2025

 by Craig Thomas

 As the trend for moving to large urban and metropolitan areas evolves, the need for smaller, nippier cars has increased.
-The thing is, though, that city cars are rarely profitable for their manufacturers, so many carmakers have withdrawn their smallest offerings from sale as new cars in the last few years, meaning your best bet is to dip into the used car market.
+The thing is, though, that city cars are rarely profitable for their manufacturers, so many carmakers have withdrawn their smallest offerings from sale as new cars in the last few years, meaning your best bet is to forget buying or leasing brand new, and instead dip into the used car market.

-To be clear, by city cars, we mean the smallest of small cars that sit beneath superminis such as the Ford Fiesta, Vauxhall Corsa, Volkswagen Polo, Renault Clio and Dacia Sandero for size.
-New city cars were always at the cheap and cheerful end of the market, so used examples are the ideal first car, because by that point, they’re even cheaper and more cheerful.
-They’re also among some of the cheapest cars to run, with good fuel economy, low insurance group ratings and, if you buy a car that’s old enough, cheap road tax.
+To be clear, by city cars, we mean the smallest of small cars that sit beneath superminis such as the Ford Fiesta, Vauxhall Corsa, Volkswagen Polo, Renault Clio, Honda Jazz, and Dacia Sandero for size.
+New city cars were always at the cheap and cheerful end of the car market, whether buying outright or on car finance, and older examples are some of the best used cars to buy for younger drivers, because by that point, they’re even cheaper and more cheerful.
+They’re also among some of the most affordable cars to run, with good fuel economy, low insurance group ratings and, if you buy a car that’s old enough, cheap road tax.
 Better still, there are actually some very good city cars that work perfectly well outside the city as well as in it, and often offer qualities that you might not expect from a dinky little runabout.

 Skoda Citigo (2012-2020)